rdvansloten/cert-manager-key-vault-sync/README.md

 ## Kubernetes Manifest

-If you wish to use raw Kubernetes manifests instead, you may render the Helm template to plain YAML.
+If you wish to use raw Kubernetes manifests instead, you may render the Helm template to plain YAML using the command below.

 ```sh
 helm template cert-manager-key-vault-sync oci://docker.io/rdvansloten/cert-manager-key-vault-sync \